ArberSephirotheca/llvm-project/docs/DIALECT_DESIGN.md

    - Provide sample plugin definitions demonstrating new interfaces.
 8. **Testing & Examples**
    - Author MLIR lit tests covering each op category and verification rule.
-   - Add end-to-end tests using `simt-run` with plugins to validate interpreter behavior.
 9. **Documentation**
    - Integrate dialect reference into docs and link from `Design.md`.
    - Provide plugin authoring guide aligned with the new trait system.